urs-waldmann/i-muppet/README.md

 To run I-MuPPET in full screen, use `--full_screen`.
 To end video processing, press the "q" key on your keyboard.

+### Quantitative tracking evaluation

+To store the tracking data required for quantitative evaluation, use `--write_tracking_data`.
+The detector and tracker data will be stored in `./data/tracking/gt/` and `./data/tracking/trackers/` respectively in the [MOTChallenge](https://motchallenge.net/) (2D MOT 15) [format](https://github.com/JonathonLuiten/TrackEval/blob/master/docs/MOTChallenge-Official/Readme.md).

 ## Train
 **Preliminary task**